klepas/fuckyouimaplatypus-site/index.md

 : Competing, learning and failing in **Capture the Flag** competitions together, working as a team to strengthen our technical skills.

 ... and sooo much more.

+## Products
+The Platypus Initiative is proud to announce our flagship product, available from only $15.99 per user, per month - your keystrokes are safe with us - the [Platypus Enterprise Cloud Keystroke Backup Engine](https://www.youtube.com/watch?v=F4hzFFWhyrE) (video)

 ## Swag